01JoshC/DailyBreadStartup/README.md

-# BiblePower
+# DailyBread

 ## Elevator Pitch
 Studying the Bible every day isn’t always easy.
-That’s why we created **BiblePower**—a web application designed to help users grow spiritually through consistent scripture study.
-BiblePower motivates daily reading with a streak counter, leaderboards, league advancement, and other engaging gamified features.
+That’s why we created **DailBread**—a web application designed to help users grow spiritually through consistent scripture study.
+DailyBread motivates daily reading with a streak counter, leaderboards, league advancement, and other engaging gamified features.
 Think of it as the **“Duolingo” for the Bible**—making scripture study rewarding, interactive, and spiritually uplifting.

 ## Key Features
 - Streak Counter